elementor/elementor-developers-docs/src/deprecations/index.md

 <img :src="$withBase('/assets/img/elementor-deprecation-period.png')" alt="Elementor Deprecation Period">

 The old deprecated code will be available until its final deletion.
-The new replacement code will be available from the deprecation poin.
+The new replacement code will be available from the deprecation point.
 Between the deprecated and the deletion, the old code and the new code are both available for use.

 ## Debugging Deprecated Code